Biodiv Sci ›› 2025, Vol. 33 ›› Issue (11): 25302. DOI: 10.17520/biods.2025302 cstr: 32101.14.biods.2025302

 Abstract:

-Background: The complexity of global environmental issues demands higher standards for collaborative governance under international conventions.
+Background: The complexity of global environmental issues demands higher standards for collaborative governance under multilateral conventions.

-Methods: This paper briefly outlines biodiversity-related international conventions and their current collaborative status, focusing on synergies and cooperation between the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and other biodiversity-related international conventions and organizations, as well as CITES’ potential contributions to the Sustainable Development Goals (SDGs) and the Kunming-Montreal Global Biodiversity Framework (KMGBF), analyzes the current situation and proposes development recommendations.
+Methods: This paper briefly outlines biodiversity-related multilateral conventions and their current collaborative status.
+It focuses on the synergies and cooperation between the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and other biodiversity-related multilateral conventions and organizations.
+It explores CITES’ potential contributions to the Sustainable Development Goals (SDGs) and the Kunming-Montreal Global Biodiversity Framework (KMGBF), analyzes the current situation and proposes development recommendations.

 Recommendations: It is recommended to establish a cross-ministerial coordination mechanism and an expert committee for compliance at the national level.
-This would enhance communication and data sharing, develop compliance plans for cross-cutting issues, and monitor developments under the Convention on Migratory Species (CMS) to strengthen protection for migratory species.
+This would enhance communication and data sharing, develop compliance plans for cross-cutting issues, and monitor developments under Convention on the Conservation of Migratory Species of Wild Animals (CMS) to strengthen protection for migratory species.
 CITES plays a pivotal role in supporting the KMGBF and global biodiversity conservation through its rigorous enforcement mechanisms and international cooperation.
 Future efforts should promote deeper synergies among multiple conventions by integrating issues, pooling resources, and strengthening capacity building.
 This can be achieved through establishing interdepartmental working groups, sharing data platforms, and conducting joint training programs.

-Key words: CITES, biodiversity-related multilateral convention, synergy, cooperation, Kunming-Montreal Global Biodiversity Framework
+Key words: CITES, biodiversity-related multilateral conventions, synergy, cooperation, Kunming-Montreal Global Biodiversity Framework